 We are following a new scheme of versioning from this release.
 Official release date for this version Mar 2021.
 Alpha, Beta, and RC versions were released in the Jan-21 to Mar-21 period.

 New Features of Gnome 40

 Features of this release are as follows:

-- Full names of the applications with longer names are displayed during mouse hover on the icon.
-Otherwise a limited no of characters are only shown
+- During mouse hover on the icon, the applications with longer names display their full names.
+Otherwise, a limited no of characters are only shown

 - Horizontal scroll option is provided

 - Search facility in the native extension app